woodRock/fishy-business/docs/source/literature.rst

 Related:
     * MRMR :ref:`(Ding 2005) <ding2005minimum>` uses mutual information to measure both relevance and redundancy.
     * Mutual information can be given for a discrete and continuos by a double sum and integral respectively.
-See (Goodfellow 2016) for a derivation of Kullback-Leibler divergence.
+See :ref:`(Goodfellow 2016) <goodfellow2016deep>` chapter 3 pg.
+72 for a derivation of Kullback-Leibler divergence.
     * :ref:`(Brown 2012) <brown2012conditional>` generalizes information based FS methods, e.g. MRMR, into conditional likelihood framework.
     * Two FS papers, (:ref:`Lui 1995 <liu1995chi2>`, :ref:`Zhao 2019 <zhang2008two>`) use a synthetic datasets where redundant features are known.